 With every binary options trade that you place, there is an element of risk.
 That is the nature of binary options trading and indeed any investments that you make.
 There are no guarantees, and there is as much chance of winning as there is of losing.
 It's learning how to manage and minimise the risk that is the key to your success.

 By exercising good risk management, you can reduce the losses and maximise the profits or try and offset your losses.
 Risk management is not just about being cautious or fearing the potential losses.
 It is about giving you the confidence to be more strategic and to consider how to effectively manage the risks that you take each time you trade.

 To negate the risk as much as possible, we have put together some useful information that covers the rules of risk management.
 Whether you are a beginner just getting to grips with trading or an existing trader that has experienced many losses, this information can help you to grow and become a better trader.

 - How risk management can help you trade

 What is Risk Management

 There are many strategies and techniques that traders can use to reduce the impact of a series of losing trades on the balance of your account.
-It is about being smarter and following in the applying these learnings to your own activity.
-As a result of other people's losses, you can apply some basic rules and strategies to improve your own experience and make your balance go much further.
+It is about being smarter and following in applying these learnings to your activity.
+As a result of other people's losses, you can implement some basic rules and strategies to improve your own experience and make your balance go much further.

-If you are unsure as to how much you should be investing in each trade then the one percent rule is a good start.
+If you are unsure as to how much you should be investing in each trade, then the one percent rule is a good start.

 The One-Percent Rule